ScienceCore/climaterisk/book/03_Geospatial_data_files/01_Geospatial_data_formats.md

 - Code Page File (.CPG): CPG files are optional plain text files that describe the encoding applied to create the shapefile.
 If your shapefile doesn’t have a .cpg file, then it has the system default encoding.

-Internally, Shapefile uses Well-known binary (WKB) for encoding the geometries.
+Internally, Shapefile uses Well-known binary (WKB) for encoding the geometries <sup>5</sup>.
 This is a compact format that is based on tabular thinking, i.e. the row and column number of a value is significant.
 A minor nuisance is the limitation of the attribute field names to 10 characters and poor Unicode support, so some abbreviations and forcing to ASCII may have to be used.^3^

 For more details about the shapefiles you can refer to the [ESRI Shapefile Technical Description](https://www.esri.com/content/dam/esrisites/sitecore-archive/Files/Pdfs/library/whitepapers/pdfs/shapefile.pdf)